Interracial Twin Cities couple undertake their own private reckoning with race in America

 “Suzanne challenged me on what I think about race in America,” said William, “but I also challenged Suzanne.”

 Suzanne was born in 1967, as the country reeled from racial strife and Black citizens rioted over high unemployment, police brutality and racial injustice.
-It was also the year the Supreme Court legalized interracial marriage in Loving v.
-Virginia.
+It was also the year the Supreme Court legalized interracial marriage in the Loving v.
+Virginia case.

 Yet Suzanne, now 52, never saw herself marrying a man who wasn’t Black.
 She grew up in an all-Black neighborhood in one of the nation’s most segregated cities — with an entrenched legacy of redlining and housing exclusion — raised by “pro-Black” parents who read Malcolm X.